©2025 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 No part of this document may be produced in any form without written permission of the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc.

-Bone-anchored prostheses (also known as osseointegration, or OI) have existed since the early 1990’s but have only recently been introduced in the United States.
-In 2015, the Food and Drug Administration (FDA) gave Humanitarian Device Exemption approval for the surgical procedure and components associated with this technology has allowed for commercial distribution of OI prostheses.
-ABC certified prosthetists are beginning to treat patients who have had an osseointegration procedure.
+Bone-anchored prostheses (also known as osseointegration, or OI) have existed since the early 1990s.
+Since the Food and Drug Administration (FDA) has awarded approval for the surgical procedure and components associated with this technology, commercial distribution of OI prostheses is now possible.

 Orthotic and/or prosthetic care provided by ABC certified professionals does not include independent provision of invasive procedures; however, certified prosthetists do play a role in the provision of bone-anchored prostheses.
-Once the surgical procedure has been completed and the surgeon has cleared the patient for weight bearing, the certified prosthetist evaluates the individual for the provision of the prosthesis.
+Once the surgical procedure has been completed and the surgeon has cleared the patient for weight-bearing, the certified prosthetist can initiate prosthetic treatment.

 This type of prosthetic intervention has unique requirements concerning the type of connector component used with the external adapter (sometimes called the abutment).
-Consistent with ABC’s accreditation standards, the certified prosthetist must follow the specific manufacturer’s guidelines for the use of the connector associated with the OI component.
+The certified prosthetist must receive a written order from the treating physician and training from the specific manufacturer for the use and maintenance of all components associated with the OI prosthetic care.
+All manufacturers’ guidelines must be followed.

 Beyond this special consideration, the existing ABC scope of practice guidelines for the provision prosthetic care remain the same.